 Eventually, Harvard decided to bring these three museums together and display the art collectively.
 What a great choice!
 You can read a longer history on the Harvard Art Museums website.

 Our family really enjoyed visiting this museum.
-The next time you decide to spend some time in Harvard Square, consider visiting the Harvard Art Museums!
+The next time you decide to spend some time in Harvard Square or Cambridge, consider visiting the Harvard Art Museums!